ANCPLabOldenburg/ancpbids_documentation/query/advanced.md

 ````

 ## Next Section
-In the next section we will cover how to retrieve metadata from JSON sidecar files, access BIDS-specific suffix files and filtering entity key.
+In the next section, you’ll learn how to access detailed metadata from your dataset — including fields stored in sidecar .json files and structured suffix files like events.tsv, channels.tsv, and more.